 If you’re a regular reader you might have noticed that I’ve dropped a few hints that I have a big trip coming up.
 I’ve finally broken the news to work that I’m leaving, so now I feel I can share the details with you.

 On the 14th February, my boyfriend Will and I are leaving for Nepal, the first stop on our 3 month adventure around South East Asia.
 I am so excited for all of the adventures and also a little bit nervous!
 I’ve never been away from Western culture for so long and I think that will be the biggest adjustment.

 A little bit of background…

 I studied Fashion Management at the London College of Fashion and I’ve always wanted to work in fashion, but I never really knew which sector.
-Then, I ended up at a modelling agency, working as an Influencer Booker and it’s the best job I’ve ever had.
+Then, I ended up working at a model agency, and it’s the best job I’ve ever had.